Safety & Security

 Everyone has a role to play.
-Visit prepare.umn.edu and learn what you should know during an emergency.
-The University uses individual student e-mail accounts, Text U and the U of M website to provide emergency communication to students, staff, and faculty.
+Visit prepare.umn.edu and learn about what you should do during an emergency.
+The University uses individual student email accounts, Text U, and the U of M website to provide emergency communication to students, staff, and faculty.

 Emergency and Safety Information